 Information and data about the stream/lake and its watershed is gathered from various municipal, state and federal organizations and other sources.
 This information will be used to plan the project.
 Data may include aerial maps, topographic maps, land use maps, water quality data and reports.
 Lake watershed surveys are designed specifically to focus on erosion issues usually from development and roads.
-However there may be erosion problems from land uses such as agricultural operations, gravel mining and/or forestry present in the watershed.
+However, there may be erosion problems from land uses such as agricultural operations, gravel mining and/or forestry present in the watershed.
 The steering committee/technical committee will need to determine whether and how these areas are included.
 Stream watershed surveys identify a number of different issues.
 Again, the steering committee/technical committee will need to determine the scope of the project.
-A windshield survey (i.e., driving around the watershed) is an optional method for gathering preliminary information about problems (including riparian buffer issues for streams) in the watershed.
+A windshield survey (i.e., driving around the watershed) is an optional method for gathering preliminary information about problems (including the extent of active agriculture) in the watershed.
 Also depending on the size of the watershed, identified water quality priorities and anticipated resources available, the project may only focus on a portion of the watershed.
-For example, if it is not feasible to survey all of a 20 square mile watershed, the project might focus in on the most heavily developed areas covering only 5 square miles.
+For example, if it is not feasible to survey all of a 20-square mile watershed, the project might focus in on the most heavily developed areas covering only 5 square miles.

-The project manager prepares a Survey Implementation Plan using the SIP template (Appendices).
+The project manager prepares a Survey Implementation Plan using the SIP template (Appendix D).
 The SIP needs to be approved by the Maine DEP prior to field work.
-The project manager and 319 Grant Administrator retain a copy of the approved SIP in their respective project files.
+The project manager and DEP watershed management unit staff retain a copy of the approved SIP in their respective project files.
 The project manager is responsible for communicating the SIP and QA/QC requirements to Technical Leaders working on the project.

-The SIP should reference this generic QAPP.
-The SIP will include distribution list, descriptions of specific roles and responsibilities, site information, project description and schedule, and reporting requirements.
+The SIP will reference this generic QAPP.
+The SIP will include a distribution list, descriptions of specific roles and responsibilities, site information, a project description and schedule, and reporting requirements.
 Deviations from the generic QAPP will be included in the SIP.
 The project manager is responsible for providing procedures for deviations from the generic QAPP.
-An example SIP outline follows:
+An example SIP outline is as follows:

-- 1. Distribution List - 2.
-Project & Task Organization
+1. Distribution List

-Roles and Responsibilities

-3. Project Definition & Background

-Site Map

-Watershed Description

-Previous Surveys and Assessments

-Survey Purpose

-4. Project & Task Description

-Survey Scope

-Project Framework, Specifics and Deviations from QAPP

-Schedule

-5. Reports to Management

-How Results are Reported and to Whom
+- 2. Project & Task Organization Roles and Responsibilities - Project Definition & Background Site Map Watershed Description Previous Surveys and Assessments Survey Purpose - Project & Task Description Survey Scope Project Framework, Specifics and Deviations from QAPP Schedule - 5.
+Reports to Management How Results are Reported and to Whom

-Task 2: Survey Preparation
+Task 2: Survey Preparation (see also 10.
+Survey Design, below)

 Project staff will review town tax maps and compile a mailing list of all watershed landowners.
-Project staff and steering committee will send notification letters to all households on the list prior to the field survey.
+Project staff and steering committee will send notification letters or postcards to all households on the list prior to the field survey.
 The letter will describe the project, enlist volunteers and give landowners the opportunity to exclude their properties from the survey.
 Properties that ask to be excluded from the survey will be clearly identified in survey materials.

 In addition to landowner letters, the public is notified about the survey through other methods that may include public information meetings and press releases.
 The local police are also notified before the survey.
 Volunteers are recruited by the steering committee and through survey publicity.
-Volunteers are notified about the training, expectations and any items they should bring to the training.
+Volunteers are notified about training details, including expectations and any items they should bring to the training.
 The steering committee plans the location, date and time for the volunteer training, and the project manager prepares the training presentation and agenda.